edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

   - If you plan to use QIIME for quality control (which we do not need because the PANDAseq merger included QC), the BarcodeSequence and LinkerPrimer sequence columns are also needed, as the second and third columns, respectively.
   - Excel can cause formatting heartache.
 See more details [here](misc/QIIMETutorial_Misc/MapFormatExcelHeartAche.md).

-### 1.9  Merging assembled reads into the one big ol' data file.
+##1.5  Merging assembled reads into the one big ol' data file, and extracting summary information

 QIIME expects all of the data to be in one file, and, currently, we have one separate fastq file for each assembled read.
 We will add labels to each sample and merge into one fasta file using the `add_qiime_labels.py` script.
 Documentation is [here](http://qiime.org/scripts/add_qiime_labels.html).